And now called Living Well in the Community

 The Research and Training Center on Disability in Rural Communities (RTC:Rural) received a grant to update the Living Well with a Disability curriculum in 2015 as part of a project called Healthy Community Living.
-The end result is the reliable and long-standing curriculum you love and trust, but with a few key content updates, a new name and a new look.
+Visit the new Healthy Community Living Program history to learn more!

 What do I need to know now?

-Living Well in the Community will be launched as part of the Healthy Community Living (HCL) program in Fall 2019.
+Living Well in the Community was launched as part of the Healthy Community Living (HCL) program in October 2019.

-- If you are a current LWD license holder and your license is due to expire at any time in 2019, it will be automatically extended until December 31st, 2019.
+- If you are a current LWD license holder, your license will be automatically extended until December 31, 2019.

 - After January 1st, 2020, we will shut down the current Living Well with a Disability facilitator training website, and will no longer accept orders for print manuals.